gitter-badger/start/README.md

 Bounties are an excellent way to get things done.
 Make sure to follow the format bellow for easy visibility.

-Here's an article showing how an integration between a different (but similar) product and github works for bounties: http://blog.bountysource.com/post/89776164469/waffle-bountysource-attracting-open-source-community .
+Here's an [article](http://blog.bountysource.com/post/89776164469/waffle-bountysource-attracting-open-source-community ) showing how an integration between a different (but similar) product and github works for bounties.
 Will make our own example soon.

 ### How to create bounties